Ruth Barron, Ca. Early 1930s (Source: Kille)

 Image donor Tim Kalina states, "I recently purchased two old, original photos.
 One photo is of pilot Ruth Barron [top image on this page] and the other photo is of her Monocoupe NC501W [right]. ...
 Both photos came out of an old photo album of planes at the Rochester, NY Airport.
 NC501W was originally owned and raced by Johnny Livingston who had one win with it in the 1932 NAR cross country race.
 Livingston then sold the 'coupe to Jack Wright who entered it in the 1934 McRobertson Centenary Air Race from England to Australia.
 Wright had to quit the race in India with mechanical troubles.
 For the race the 'coupe was painted red, white and blue and named 'Baby Ruth' (the candy company was a part sponsor).
 Ruth Barron purchased the 'coupe in 1935.
 Barron died on July 3, 1936 in this plane when it caught fire while in flight.
 Barron was a chain smoker and it was believed that the fire was caused by one of her cigarettes...."
 Although other sources attribute the fire to an overheated engine.

-The Monocoupe 501W does not appear in the Register.
+The Monocoupe 501W does not appear in any of our Registers.
 However, compare it with John Wood's Waco NX5533.
 His airplane was also sponsored by the candy company and was painted with the "Baby Ruth" brand name.

 A cousin of Vice Consul Nason contacted me via email February 29, 2008 and March 6, 2008 and provides two news articles regarding Nason and Barron.
 Further to Ruth's death, the Brockton (MA) Enterprise of Monday July 6,1936 reports, "Ruth Barron Nason young woman flier who died tragically when her plane burst into flames as she was about to land at Omaha, Neb. was the wife of William Franklin Nason, son of Mr. & Mrs. Bradford Nason,114 Newbury St. this city.
 Young Mrs. Nason who was well known as both aviatrix and actress was horribly burned to death when her plane a single cabin Warner powered Monocoupe caught fire and crashed.
 Rescuers labored almost two hours to extricate the body which was so charred that tentative indentification had to be made from salvaged pictures and papers.
 The plane was one in which Mrs. Nason left Rochester, NY last Wednesday for Denver, Col. to compete in air races.
 Mrs. Nason learned to fly in 1929 and the following year won the first lap of the womens air derby from Long Beach, Cal. to Chicago, but was forced down by motor trouble in Airzona.
 In 1931 she went to Japan with Capt.
 Thomas Ash, determined to be the first woman to fly the Pacific.
 Bad weather prevented the attempt but in Kobe she met and married William Franklin Nason who at that time was American Vice Consul at Koebe [sic].
 He has since resigned from the consular service."